ZedPea/album-log/README.md

 `album-log filename`

+Or, run

+`stack exec album-log filename`

 Where filename is the file you want parsed.

+Currently the program opens the file specified, parses it, and outputs the decoded file to output.txt

+It will sort artists and albums case insensitively.

 More options and details on the file layout will come later.

-Or, run

-`stack exec album-log filename`